-SECTION 1: INTRODUCTION AND BACKGROUND
+SECTION 1: INTRODUCTION AND BACKGROUNdD

+Radiation exposure through consumption of radium-bearing groundwater represents an ongoing threat to human health worldwide (xxx).
+Radium (Ra) is a naturally-occurring radionuclide commonly found in soils, aquifer solids, and natural waters, and possesses four environmentally-relevant isotopes, 223Ra, 224Ra, 226Ra, and 228Ra that arise through spontaneous fission within several decay series (i.e. 235U, 238U, and 232Th).
+Chemical dissolution and alteration of Ra-bearing minerals may librerate Ra to porewater (?) (xxx), but most is contributed from soilds to porewater through alpha recoil during transmutation of mineral-bound parent isotopes.

+Ongoing alpha recoil progressively elevates porewater Ra activities until hydrologic flushing removes the equilibrating solution, or secular equilibrium with parent radionuclides is achieved.
+Most aquifer systems contain low but adequate (e.g. U, Th, <5 mg/kgxxx?) parent radionuclide and sufficiently favorable hydrological conditions to facilitate delivery of measurable Ra to solution, albeit often at levels marginally above the detection limit of modern instrumentation.
+Nevertheless, some aquifers possess hazardous levels of Radium….

+Groundwater activities are typically low, but isotopes are useful for examining groundwater sources, including subterranean discharge, etc

+Naturally-occurring, elevated levels are observed in some parts of the US (Penssylvania –refs), and abroad (middle east, other places)…these are human health threats, with total radiation exceeding xxx-xxx Bq/L

+Anthropogenic activities are redistributing naturally occurring radioactive materials (NORM), much of it existing as Ra, from deep brine aqufiers, most notably from the recent proliferation of hydraulic fracturing

+Legacy contamination also poses a risk to groundwater, including uranium mine tailings, which often contain high activiites of Ra that is easily leached to the deeper subsurface.

 Since the advent of the nuclear age, the fate of anthropogenic and naturally generated radioactive isotopes in the environment has been a major focus of groundwater transport studies due to the significant human and environmental health hazards they present.
 One isotope of concern is radium, which was used as a phosphorescent compound historically, but sees little, if any industrial use today.
 The primary source of radium in groundwater is through natural production by the decay of its parent products, uranium and thorium.
 While a natural radium signal exists in nearly all ground waters, it is significantly elevated in ground waters that are liberated from deep formations by anthropogenic processes such as hydrocarbon extraction or uranium mining.
 Hydraulic fracturing, in particular, has recently raised some concerns where radium concentrations exceed 120 Bq/L in produced well waters (Barbot, Vidic, Gregory, & Vidic, 2013).
 Improper storage or handling of the wastes could result in radium contamination of groundwater, posing a radiological risk to local populations.
 An understanding of how radium would migrate under these scenarios is important during planning for hydraulic fracturing operations.